Anuken/animdustry/README.md

 - code cleanup; main.nim is too big
 - more levels, if I have time
+- a level editor
+- a new menu with a quit button + better character/level selection
 - better movement sync if possible, hit detection can be very janky sometimes

 *(as I am trying to focus on Mindustry now, don't expect any significant updates!)*